emuFit from radEmu.fastEmuFit.RdA fast approximation to emuFit from radEmu.

 The size of the reference set if it is data-driven, default

-.
+is set to 30.
 We recommend a reference set of size 30-100 for the best balance

 of computational efficiency and estimation precision.